 - After you create an account, you will receive an email with your username and password.
 You can sign in using that email or you can click Login in the top menu.

 - After you login, you will be in your healthcare technologist dashboard.
-Select “Sign the Open Data Pledge” from the list of options and then complete the Pledge Form.
+Select “Sign the Open Data Pledge” from the list of options and then complete the Commitment Form.

-The PSMF typically establishes an introductory call with each healthcare technology company to ensure objectives are aligned prior to signing the Open Data Pledge.
+The Patient Safety Movement Foundation typically establishes an introductory call with each healthcare technology company to ensure objectives are aligned prior to signing the Open Data Pledge.